 Grenada has an E-2 Investor Treaty with the USA, enabling citizens to own a business in the USA and achieve temporary residence there.

-The Commonwealth of Dominica is known for its safe, happy and vibrant lifestyle.
-It has become a major center for international financial services.
-The Dominica citizenship by investment program enables applicants to become citizens in 4 to 6 months.
+The Commonwealth of Dominica is known for its safe, happy, and vibrant lifestyle.
+It has also become a major center for international financial services.
+The Dominica Citizenship by Investment program enables applicants to become citizens in 4 to 6 months.

 Applicants choose one of two options:

-Saint Kitts and Nevis offers several avenues for investors to secure a full citizenship for themselves and their families through economic contributions.
+The Saint Kitts and Nevis CBI program offers several avenues for investors to secure full citizenship for themselves and their families through economic contributions.

-The St. Kitts citizenship by investment program currently has 2 options available: investing in approved real estate developments, or making a non-refundable donation to the Sustainable Growth Fund (SGF).
-We’ve provided more details on each of these below
+The St. Kitts citizenship by investment program currently offers two options: investing in approved real estate developments or making a non-refundable donation to the Sustainable Island State Contribution Fund (SISC).

 National Development Fund (NDF) Donation